Edna Mahan Correctional Facility for Women: Incidents

 Jason Mays was arrested in September 2016 and was later found guilty of sexual assault, criminal sexual contact, as well as official misconduct.
 One of the inmates with whom Mays performed intercourse testified during his trial.
-She said she only did it because her parole date was coming up and didn’t want another infraction.
+She said she only did it because her parole date was coming up and didn't want another infraction.
 She also stated “It was an officer versus an inmate… they could take my release date away from me in a blink of an eye.”

 Ahnwar Dixon was arrested on November 19, 2016, and was later indicted on one count of second-degree sexual assault, three counts of second-degree official misconduct, five counts of fourth-degree criminal sexual conduct, and one count of second-degree pattern of official misconduct.

 Brian Ambroise was arrested in October 2016 and is set to face charges of sexual assault and official misconduct.
 It was reported that Ambroise engaged in a “pattern” of official misconduct.

 Thomas Seguine was arrested on February 19, 2017, and sentenced on May 1, 2017.
 He pleaded guilty to official misconduct after authorities accused him of having sex with an inmate.
 He was sentenced to three years in prison.

 Joel Mercado was indicted on August 17, 2017, on two counts of official misconduct and two counts of sexual assault.
 It was reported that Mercado had sexual relationships with two separate inmates.

 On February 2, 2018, Ronald Coleman Jr. was arrested and charged with seven counts of official misconduct, two counts of sexual assault, two counts of conspiracy to commit sexual assault, one count of pattern of official misconduct, and three counts of criminal sexual conduct.

 Erick Melgar had sexual assault allegations against him by six different inmates.
 Melgar was fired from his job as a correctional officer in 2010.
 On March 22, 2017, Melgar reportedly paid the six inmates $75,000.
 Melgar was never officially charged with a crime.
 The head of the Edna Mahan during the time of the internal investigation stated that Melgar should have been criminally charged.

 A 2020 report by the Justice Department mentioned that sexual abuse had been rampant at the facility for decades.
 In mid-2020, press reports indicated that some inmates were forced to trade sex for toilet paper.

 In 2021, 31 correctional staff members were suspended.

 As a result of the numerous incidents and allegations, the governor of New Jersey announced that the prison would be closed.

-In April 2022, it was revealed that a transgender inmate had impregnated two female inmates at the prison after they had consensual sex.

-Music & film
+In popular culture

 The facility played host to The Rolling Thunder Revue Tour on December 7, 1975, headed by Bob Dylan.

 The 2004 documentary Freedom Road by Lorna A. Johnson, depicting the lives of three inmates, was filmed at Edna Mahan.
 Another documentary, Going Home, was also shot at Edna Mahan and was based on Steven Kalafer's observation of the Life Skills Academy program.